andrewwutw/build-djgpp/README.md

 ### Configuration

 Default install location is /usr/local/djgpp.
-You can change install location by setting environment variable DJGPP_PREFIX :
+You can change install location by setting environment variable *DJGPP_PREFIX* :

 ```
 DJGPP_PREFIX=/usr/local/my-djgpp
 ```

 Default support language is C and C++.
-You can change supported languages by setting environment variable ENABLE_LANGUAGES :
+You can change supported languages by setting environment variable *ENABLE_LANGUAGES* :

 ```
 ENABLE_LANGUAGES=c,c++,f95,objc,obj-c++
 ```

-Default installed gcc compiler version 4.8.2, You can change to gcc 4.7.3 by set environment variable OPT_FILE to ./gcc473.opt :
+Default installed gcc compiler version is 4.8.2, You can change to gcc 4.7.3 by set environment variable *OPT_FILE* to ./gcc473.opt :

 ```
 OPT_FILE=./gcc473.opt